ChristerNilsson/2025/035-FairPair/README.md

 * BALANCE == 0.
 Mainly double round
 * BALANCE == 1.
 Mainly single round

+# Standings

+* n = Number of real games played.
+No byes or walkovers.
+* P = Real game points.
+* score = P / n.
+* avg = Average elo met.
+* PR = Performance Rating (iterative)

+# Fairness

+Normally the PR order matches the score order.
+(If the score is the same, avg is used).
+Using the avg is an approximation used by FIDE.

+Consider winning 50% against
+* A: 1400, 1400 and 3200 => PR = 1591
+* B: 1400, 2300 and 2300 => PR = 2116

+The average is 2000 for both player A and B.
+But, as PR indicates, winning against 2300 is much harder than   winning against 1400

+As elo variation using FairPair is tight, this should not be a   problem.

 # Development

 ONE is used to show zero or one based indexes